hta218/dnd-keynotes/readme.md

 # 💅 Javascript Drag and Drop API keynotes

+I learned drag-and-drop APIs and created an example at [https://hta218.github.io/dnd-keynotes](https://hta218.github.io/dnd-keynotes)

+Here are some of my notes about this.

 ## Basic concepts

 - A typical **drag** operation begins when a user selects a **draggable** element, drags the element to a **droppable** element, and then releases the dragged element.